 - Depending on the manufacturer, you’re open to use additional features that are not available on the stock android system.

 - Each custom UI looks unique from the rest.
 So with custom UIs, you identify more with a particular phone brand than the way you do on stock android, where everything looks the same on all smartphones using it.

 Now having known all these things between stock android and custom UI, the question still remains, which is the best to go for, or which one would you choose.

-Personally, I’d say that it is a personal decision to make, and everything boils down to taste.
-Personally i like the Samsung’s One Ui, because of its massive room for customisations and its added features.
+Personally, on situations such as this, I’d say that it all boils down to personal preferences.
+For me, i like the Samsung’s One Ui, because of its massive room for customisations and its added features.

 So it depends on what anyone wants in a smartphone.
 Stock android is for people who likes things organised, simple, straight to the point, do what it does, and fast.

-While custom UI is for people like me who likes to tinker with the different options on my smartphone.
+While custom UI is for people like me who likes to tweak and tinker with the different options on their smartphone.

 ◉ Samsung’s One UI review – Here’s everything that you need to know about Samsung’s simplified user interface.

 ◉ Samsung’s android 10 + One UI 2.0 update list – Here are all the eligible samsung smartphones.

 ◉ List of Huawei and Honor smartphones that will be getting android 10 + EMUI 10 update in 2020.